EMED Patient Care provides non-emergency patient transport services (NEPTS) to eligible patients living in Cambridgeshire, Peterborough and Royston.

 Community transport provides journeys for people who have difficulty using conventional public transport.

-• You are cut off from basic public services and facilities, like healthcare, because you live in a remote area or don’t have access to them.
+- You can’t get basic services, like healthcare, because you live in a remote area or don’t have access to them.

 Taxicard scheme leaflets

-Taxicard schemes provide assistance towards the cost of taxi journeys for people who have difficulties getting or using public transport.
-Please visit the Taxicard pages on the Community Transport website (opens in a new tab) (opens in a new tab) and select your local area for details.
+Taxicard schemes assist with the cost of taxi journeys.
+They are available for people who have difficulties getting or using public transport.
+Visit the Taxicard pages on the Community Transport website (opens in a new tab) and select your local area for more details.

 Further information, concerns or complaints

-• visit Cambridgeshire and Peterborough - EMED Group (opens in a new tab) or
+- visit Cambridgeshire and Peterborough - EMED Group (opens in a new tab)